At the EPFL Spacecraft Team, we want to stimulate the Swiss space ecosystem while training students to work on real complex projects.

 Solving an existing problem

-Many space players in Switzerland want to test their payload in space, however, there are only a few cheap flights available.
+Many actors of the swiss ecosystem want to test their payload in space, however, there are only a few cheap flights available.

 To meet this demand, the EPFL Spacecraft Team wants to organize periodic Swiss space missions to enable the demonstration and/or validation in orbit of scientific instruments.